strimzi/strimzi-mqtt-bridge/README.md

 The parts with curly braces in the MQTT topic pattern are called `placeholders`.
 The MQTT Bridge will extract the values of these placeholders from the MQTT topic and use them to construct the Kafka topic name using the `kafkaTopic` template.

-Let's go through each rule to understand how the MQTT Bridge uses these rules to map MQTT topics to Kafka topics:
+Let's go through each rule in the above example to understand how the MQTT Bridge uses these rules to map MQTT topics to Kafka topics:

 1. MQTT Topic: "building/{building}/room/{room}/#" -> Kafka Topic: "building_{building}room{room}"